juiproject/jui-stack/docs/topic_remoting.md

 #### Exception handling

+*See [Modification](#modification) for handling exceptions using the modification framework, these ultimately are translated to `ProcessException` which are subsequently handled as described below.*

 There are two exceptions that are processed by the mechanism: `NoProcessorException` which occurs when the incoming command or query cannot be matched with a processor and `ProcessorException` which embodies all other exception cases.

 Processors should try their best to only throw `ProcessorException`'s, however that is not always guaranteed (particularly for uncaught exceptions).
 The executor, when encoutering an unexpected exception, will convert the exception to `ProcessorException` (creating an single violation of type `ErrorType.SYSTEM`, see the following).